oracle-livelabs/apex/event-mangement/4-chat-assistant/4-ui-apex-assistant.md

 10. Select **&DESCRIPTION.** and click **APEX Assistant**.
 Now add the following prompts:

     > Prompt 1:
-    > Generate a HTML to display start date and venue as a labelled information using span tag.
+    > Generate an HTML to display start date and venue as a labelled information using span tag.

     !["Click App Builder"](images/generate-html.png "")

     > Prompt 2:
-    > use APEX substitution strings
+    > Use APEX substitution strings

     !["Click App Builder"](images/substitution-apex.png "")